 1.15.
-This Safety Guide consists of four sections and one annex.
-Section 2 presents the general recommendations for a severe accident management programme.
+This Safety Guide consists of four sections, one appendix and one annex.
+Section 2 presents the general recommendations for an accident management programme and is organized by topic.
 More detailed, specific recommendations for the process of development and implementation of a severe accident management programme are provided in Section 3.
-Recommendations on the execution of SAMGs are described in Section 4.
+Section 3 is organized to follow the development process of a severe accident management programme.
+Recommendations on the execution of SAMGs are provided in Section 4.
+The Appendix provides a summary of all aspects of an accident management programme.
 Examples of the implementation of SAMGs in different States are provided in the Annex.